Meet the Team

 Kiki Benain

-Kiki Benain is a Behavior Therapist and Clinic Teacher at Compassionate Care ABA, where she leads the classroom and provides school readiness programming for our learners.
-Known as the heartbeat of our ABA Center, Miss Kiki oversees curriculum, conducts morning meetings, and integrates language development, social skills, arts and crafts, and so much more into the daily routine.
+Kiki Benain is a Behavior Therapist and Clinic Teacher at Compassionate Care ABA, where she leads the classroom and provides school readiness programming for learners.
+Often described as the heartbeat of the ABA Center, Miss Kiki oversees curriculum, leads morning meetings, and integrates language development, social skills, arts and crafts, and hands-on learning into daily routines.
+With three years of experience working with children, her joy, creativity, and compassion shine through in every interaction.
+Beyond her professional role, Kiki is a proud mother and breast cancer survivor whose journey has strengthened her gratitude, resilience, and passion for spreading positivity and love to clients, families, and colleagues.

 Behavior Therapist